-Participants may contribute, through payroll deductions, employee elective pre-tax contributions (and, effective October 1, 2016, after-tax "Roth" contributions) from 1% to 50% of their eligible compensation, limited to \$18,000 in both 2017 and 2016.
+Participants may contribute, through payroll deductions, employee elective pre-tax and after-tax "Roth" contributions from 1% to 50% of their eligible compensation, limited to \$18,500 and \$18,000 in 2018 and 2017, respectively.
 New eligible employees are automatically enrolled in the Plan with 3% of eligible compensation contributed to the Plan as employee pre-tax contributions, unless such employees elect a different contribution percentage (or elect not to contribute).
 This automatic enrollment provision does not apply to certain employee groups (such as certain collectively bargained employees).
 In addition, participants may contribute employee after-tax contributions from 1% to 50% of their compensation.
-Participants who are 50 years of age or older during the plan year are allowed to contribute additional pre-tax catch up contributions, up to \$6,000 annually in both 2017 and 2016.
+Participants who are 50 years of age or older during the plan year are allowed to contribute additional pre-tax catch up contributions, up to \$6,000 annually in both 2018 and 2017.
 Participants' total annual contributions may not exceed the contribution limits under Section 415(c) of the Code.
 In addition, the combination of an employee's elective pre-tax, Roth, and after-tax contributions may not exceed 50% of their eligible compensation.